 To register for the Dean’s Awards project, participants must upload their portfolio into 4-H Enrollment electronically, similar to Project Achievement portfolios.
 We will enter finalists selected to interview into Event Registration.
 For registration and deadline information, contact your local County Extension Office.

-For 2021, interviews for finalists will be held virtually on Friday, June 25.
+For 2022, interviews for finalists will be held in person during State Council at Rock Eagle 4-H Center on Friday, June 24.
 An interview schedule will be sent to counties following portfolio submissions and announcement of finalists.
-The schedule will also be posted in Event Registration.
+The schedule will also be posted in the State Council downloads section of Event Registration.

 - Participant must be an active ninth, tenth, eleventh, or twelfth grader during the current year.